ng-docs/angular-cn/aio/content/guide/attribute-binding.md

 ### 绑定到单一样式

-To create a single style binding, use the prefix `style` followed by a dot and the name of the CSS style property&mdash;for example, `[style.width]="width"`.
+To create a single style binding, use the prefix `style` followed by a dot and the name of the CSS style property—for example, `[style.width]="width"`.
 Angular sets the property to the value of the bound expression, which is usually a string.
 Optionally, you can add a unit extension like `em` or `%`, which requires a number type.